defiantgoat/woofund-api/README.md

   * Run `ruby start_rackup` to start the application in local development mode
   * The application will run at http://localhost:9292/api/

-## Known Issues
+## Known Issues and Limitations
 * API uses JWT for authentication.
   * As a proof of concept, a self signed certificate was used to create a long lived token (6 months) that is embeddd in the client.
   * The API embeds the public keys from the certificate in order to validate the long lived token.
-* As a POC, no database was created, but a flat JSON file is used in the interim to store and retreive data for the client.
+* As a POC, no database was created, instead a flat JSON file is used to store and retreive data for the client.